gemshub/gems-benchmark/README.md

 1. The order of data fields in the document is arbitrary (but in array fields the order of values is fixed)

-2. Comparing floating point numbers choosing epsilon depends on the context, and determines how equal you want the numbers to be.
+2. Comparing floating point numbers, choosing epsilon depends on the context, and determines how equal you want the numbers to be.

-3. Any string split by space symbols and compare as string array.
+3. Any string split by space symbols and compare as a string array.
 If both strings contain numbers, then we compare two double values.

 [Difference template file](Resource/Doc/template_diff.md) can be used to set up a custom benchmark.